claceio/docs/content/docs/Applications/Overview.md

 By default, apps are created with the system authentication type.
 System auth uses `admin` as the username.
 The password is displayed on the screen during the initial setup of the Clace server config.

-To change app to be un-authenticated, add `--auth-type none` to the `app create` command.
-After an app is created, the auth type can be changed by running `app update auth-type /myapp none`.
+To change app to be un-authenticated, add `--auth none` to the `app create` command.
+After an app is created, the auth type can be changed by running `app update auth /myapp none`.
 OAuth based authentication is also supported, see [authentication]({{< ref "docs/configuration/authentication" >}}) for details.

 {{<callout type="warning" >}}
 Changes done to the app settings using the `app update` command are not staged or versioned, they apply immediately to the stage/prod/preview apps.
 App settings are fundamental properties of the app, like what authentication type to use, what git auth key to use etc.